sameer-goel/aws-machine-learning/DataPrepration.md

 Use transform() for Test and Validation

-### Data split between Training, Validation and Testing.
+### Data split between Training, Validation and Testing